geanlnyu/geanlnyu/README.md

 I'm Gean, a Software QA based in the Philippines.

-I'm on a mission to find every bug on the internet, one URL at a time.
+On a mission to find every bug on the internet, one URL at a time.

 My core automation stack features Cypress, Playwright, and JavaScript, complemented by a working knowledge of Python.